If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 4. Fresh Roasted Coffee – Kenya AA

-Looking for something punchy and fruit-packed?
-Kenyan AA beans are known for their berry-like acidity and winey finish, and this one delivers.
+Kenyan AA beans are renowned for their berry-like acidity and winey finish, and this one is no exception.

 Think blackberry, blackcurrant, maybe even cranberry, depending on how you brew.